AndrewYang2024/AndrewYang2024.github.io/_drafts/2020-12-24-The-Stupid-War.md

 ***

-you could not explain how the Tet Offensive was a military victory because the Viet Cong were destroyed, which is proof against the myth of all Vietnamese soldiers,

- without admitting that well actually, the only conventional arms.

-Well actually, not this guerrilla

-it’s actually professionally equipped and ,

-in fact good news, for them to be brought out in the open rather than the quagmire of interminable guerrilla warfare.

 {% newthought 'JANUARY 28, 2021' %}

 {% marginfigure 'mf-id-1' 'assets/img/a003.png'  %}

-{% newthought 'The populist framing' %} of the GameStop saga is *prima facie* ridiculous.
-In the folk retelling of the story, a group of small investors  faced off against malevolent short-selling hedge funds to defend a vulnerable retailer.
-Operating in the battlespace of capital markets, the smallholders nearly won through sheer ingenuity (buying call options to create a gamma squeeze) and persistence (“diamond hands”).
-When victory—the short squeeze—was almost in hand, the hedges used their connections to convince the brokers to shut the smallholders down by restricting stock and options purchases, promptly sending GameStop’s stock price into a downward spiral.
+{% newthought 'Once upon a time,' %} a group of small investors stood against malevolent, short-selling hedge funds who were determined to crush a vulnerable retailer.
+Operating in the battlespace of capital markets, the guerrilla smallholders applied their ingenuity (buying call options to force a gamma squeeze) and persistence (“diamond hands”) to engineer a short squeeze in the stock price of the retailer to bankrupt the hedge funds.
+Victory was almost in hand, until the brokers suddenly restricted stock and options purchases, promptly sending the stock price into a downward spiral in order to protect the hedge funds. {% newthought 'The End.' %}

+While the above populist framing of the GameStop saga makes for a good story, this folk retelling is also *prima facie* ridiculous.

+**There isn’t a populist side.**

 This folktale is wrong in at least two major ways.

+**The brokers aren’t rigging the game.**

+As unfair as brokers suddenly not broker-ing looks, there is a technical plumbing issues about the process ofo “settlement.”
+There are arcane regulatory,

 1) There was professional money both short and long GameStop.

 2) Robinhood’s restrictions on stock and options trades were an emergency measure to manage its shortfall in collateral due to incompetent risk management rather than anything nefarious.
 S

+subsumed a speculative buble

+Well actually, the about plumbing.

+I dispute that characterization, but I am not sure if that

+Even if this account is technically correct.

+makes it more populist, not less so.

 For the sake of argument, we understand it to be a plumbing issue.
 Really just about settlements.
 I am not sure that that is anything better.